06 September 2025

 2. The address of the rental property.

-4. The date when the tenancy will start.
+4. The date the tenancy will begin.

-8. The bank details for the rental deposits.
+11. The bank details for the rental deposits.

-12. An insurance statement provided by the property owner to confirm insurance details to cover careless damage caused by the tenant that includes the applicable excess.
+15. An insurance statement provided by the property owner to confirm insurance details to cover careless damage caused by the tenant that includes the applicable excess.
 Alternatively, a statement to confirm that the property is not insured is required.

 Who should sign a Tenancy Agreement?